USS Iowa turret explosion: Initial inquiries

 Sandia investigators asked if two similar explosions on the battleship could be related to the Iowa explosion.
 In 1924 and 1943, open breech explosions had occurred in the Turret Two center gun aboard Mississippi, each time killing most of the crewmen in the turret.
 Miceli's team responded that the explosions were not related, because the Mississippi incidents were not actual explosions, but "intense burnings" of the powder which resulted from causes different from the Iowa incident.
 A staff officer from Naval Sea Systems Command, Rear Admiral Robert H. Ailes, told Sandia that the Mississippi explosions "would not be discussed".

 Sandia's chemical and materials analysis group, headed by James Borders, investigated further the theory about a chemical igniter.
-Navy technicians stated that the discovery under the center gun's projectile's rotating band of minute steel-wool fibers that were encrusted with calcium and chlorine, a fragment of polyethylene terephthalate (commonly used in plastic bags), and different glycols, including brake fluid, hypochlorite, antifreeze, and Brylcreem together indicated the use of a chemical igniter.
+Navy technicians had stated that the discovery under the center gun's projectile's rotating band of minute steel-wool fibers that were encrusted with calcium and chlorine, a fragment of polyethylene terephthalate (commonly used in plastic bags), and different glycols, including brake fluid, hypochlorite, antifreeze, and Brylcreem, together indicated the use of a chemical igniter.
 The Navy was unable to locate the steel-wool fiber evidence for Borders to examine.
 No untouched portions of the rotating band remained and Sandia was provided with a section to examine that had already been examined by the FBI.
 Borders' team examined the rotating band and did not find any traces of polyethylene terephthalate.
 The team found that the glycols present actually came from the Break-Free cleaning solution that had been dumped into the center gun's barrel to help free the projectile after the explosion.
 The team also found that calcium and chlorine were present in Iowas other gun turrets and in the gun turrets of the other Iowa-class battleships, and that this was indicative of routine exposure to a maritime environment.
 Borders concluded that ordinary sources accounted for all of the "foreign materials" found by the Navy on the center gun projectile, and that the theory that a chemical igniter had been used to cause the explosion was extremely doubtful.